 Inheritance: Usually autosomal recessive, infrequently autosomal dominant.

-Cause: Pathogenic mutations in the HBB gene.
+Cause: Pathogenic variants in the HBB gene.

 Clinical Sensitivity: Up to 97 percent, depending upon ethnicity.